 The right hon.
 Gentleman talks about £700 billion of increased national debt.
 We have had to deal with the legacy of Labour’s meltdown in 2009 because they did not fix the roof while the sun was shining.
 Our historical function is to clean up Labour’s mess, and my report today shows that we are doing it once again.

 The right hon.
 Gentleman talks about funding for the NHS.
 I have put £9 billion into the NHS since autumn statement 2016.
 He talks about school budgets.
 School budgets are increasing per pupil in real terms.
 On children’s services, he must know that Department for Education research shows that spending on the most vulnerable children has increased by around half a billion pounds in real terms since 2010.
-We have committed £1 billion to tackle rough sleeping and homelessness and made a manifesto pledge to eliminate rough sleeping by 2027 and halve it by 2022.
+We have committed £1 billion to tackling rough sleeping and homelessness and made a manifesto pledge to eliminate rough sleeping by 2027 and halve it by 2022.

 No one watching our exchanges today can be in any doubt that Britain faces a choice.
 We have a plan to get our economy growing.
 The shadow Chancellor says it does not matter whether GDP grows or not.
 We have a plan to get people on the housing ladder, while the shadow Chancellor does not want “to get bogged down in property rights”.
 We have a plan to deal with our debts.
 The shadow Chancellor wants to send debts soaring because he fantasises that he can borrow for free.

 The choice is clear: our vision of a dynamic, modern economy, or the Labour party’s vision of an inward-looking, narrow-minded country.
 We have to win this argument, because if we do not, it will be ordinary people—not the rich and the powerful and not the globally mobile—who pay the price, as they always do for Labour’s failings.